 Economics Transformation Project (ETP)

-J-PAL North America’s Economics Transformation Project (ETP), in partnership with researchers and peer organizations, aims to reduce the structural barriers impeding the entry and advancement of URM scholars in the economics profession.
-Current ETP programs are designed to spark interest in economics among URM high school students and to provide skill-building opportunities for URM undergraduate and predoctoral students.
-Together with local high schools, universities, and other partner organizations, ETP’s suite of programs offer insights into the applications and impacts of applied economic research and equip URM students with the necessary information, skills, mentors, and networks to progress in the profession.
+J-PAL North America’s Economics Transformation Project (ETP), in partnership with researchers and peer organizations, aims to reduce the structural barriers impeding the entry and advancement of scholars from groups that have historically been underrepresented in the field, including Black, Latinx, first-generation, low-income, and female students.
+Current ETP programs are designed to spark interest in economics among underrepresented high school students and to provide skill-building opportunities for underrepresented undergraduate and predoctoral students.
+Together with local high schools, universities, and other partner organizations, ETP’s suite of programs offer insights into the applications and impacts of applied economic research and equip underrepresented students with the necessary information, skills, mentors, and networks to progress in the profession.

 The field of economics influences policies across education, criminal justice, entrepreneurship, housing, labor markets, and more.
 Despite this far-reaching influence, economics as a field historically has not represented the full spectrum of identities and viewpoints in society.
-For example, URM women were the recipients of only five percent of all economics degrees conferred in 2018.
-By embracing the lived experiences of URM students, the economics profession can improve the effectiveness of the policies it impacts and reduce disparities in the everyday lives of URMs.
+For example, women of color were the recipients of only five percent of all economics degrees conferred in 2018.
+By embracing the lived experiences of underrepresented students, the economics profession can improve the effectiveness of the policies it impacts and reduce disparities in the everyday lives of those students.

-Goal: Spark an interest in economics among underrepresented minority high school students.
+Goal: Spark an interest in economics among underrepresented high school students.

 Introduction to economics workshops